CesiumGS/collada2gltf-web-service/README.md

 ## Overview

-This is a code sample that can serve as a starting point for a Node.js web service that converts COLLADA models to glTF.
+This is a code sample that is a starting point for a Node.js web service that converts COLLADA models to glTF.
 This version just converts a .dae file to a .gltf with embedded geometry, animations, skins, and shaders.
 It does not handle textures.

 ## Install